moeridoe/easypersist/README.md

 # EASY PERSIST SERVICE APPLICATION

-This application is a proof of concept service to provide an easy way of persist incoming TOs using the MapStruct mapper
+This application is a proof of concept service to provide an easy way of persisting incoming TOs using the MapStruct mapper.

 ## Building from source